Who we are

 Emily & Travis

 In my late teens and early twenties, I worked as a Certified Nursing Assistant in rehab facilities, nursing homes, and memory care.
 I became the go-to person when I was on shift for post-mortem care.
 This means I was getting very recently deceased, elderly patients cleaned up and presentable for their loved ones to come in and view them one last time before they were taken to a funeral home.
-The first time I did post-mortem care, the wife of the deceased held onto me tightly and we cried together as she thanked me over and over for making him look so peaceful.
-It sparked a passion in me that never went away.

 I spent 5 years doing inpatient psych before my husband, Travis, voiced his concerns about my safety.
 It was true, this was not a safe job at all, and I had already been put in some very bad situations that could have compromised my health.
 “Why don’t you just put in your two weeks and focus on your taxidermy?
 It seems to make you happier, and surely you could make some sort of business out of it?”

 So, I got bold and did just that.
 I started cleaning and painting wild animal skulls full time.
 Then I started making keychains out of bone, necklaces, and earrings, and learning how to dry preserve remains, then I learned about wet specimens, and started learning how to tan pelts.
 I was doing vendor events and teaching people how to do what I do.
+Then I started getting asked quite frequently; “What about pets?”
+“Will you preserve my cats skull when he dies?”… So, Regal Remains turned into both non-traditional taxidermy AND pet memorials.
+Its truly my passion to work with the deceased and remove some of the stigma around death.